 Most Americans, however, continue to eat some form of meat or fish.
-Five percent of people consider themselves to be vegetarians, according to a 2012 Gallup poll.
+Five percent of people consider themselves to be vegetarians, according to a 2018 Gallup poll.

 Vegetarianism and Health

 It’s difficult to say whether being a vegetarian or a vegan lowers cancer risk.
 This is mainly because of the diversity within the vegetarian population.
-Studies have suggested, however, that people who do not eat meat have a lower risk of prostate and gastrointestinal cancers.

 Many studies of the cancer-vegetarian relationship conclude that diets rich in fiber, vitamins, minerals, isoflavones (found in soybeans, chickpeas, peanuts, and more), and carotenoids (found in carrots, sweet potatoes, broccoli, kale, spinach, tomatoes, red peppers, and more), seem to protect against disease, including cancer, when part of a health-conscious lifestyle.